RazanAlzahrani1/NLP_News_Company/README.md

 2) clickbait: which 1 represents it is clickbait and 0 represents non-clickbait

  What we gonna use:
   <ol>

   <li>Topic Modeling: To find the topic of the text and create new column topic </li>

-  <li>Clustering: To classify similar topic and  find the behavior data</li>

-  <li>Classification: Use the new column from topic modeling to know what is the most topic has click</li>
+  <li>Nlb Classification: depending on the topics from topic modeling, classify it to know what type of news are clicked the most and predict what type of news depending on headline news </li>
   </ol>